Series: Kiss Me #2

 I enjoyed both Serena and Jean-Luc, and reading both their narrations was entertaining.
 Serena is so passionate about the trip, and I admired her determination to stick her her schedule for the sake of her family.
 Jean-Luc is pretty much the opposite of Serena, and he wants her to relax and enjoy her time in Paris without sticking to a strict schedule.
 They fight a lot at the beginning, which I didn’t love, but as the book progresses, the two start to warm up to each other.

 A Sweet Story

 Kiss Me in Paris by Catherine Rider is a sweet story about travel and family.
 I enjoyed both the main characters and their opposite personalities.
-I would recommend this to those looking for a quick, summery read.
+I would recommend this to those looking for a quick, wintry read.